Is Thailand Safe and Worth it With a Toddler?

 The biggest island.
 Tons of resorts, malls, water parks, and family-friendly beaches.

 If you avoid the party zones (like Patong), it’s super comfortable with a toddler.
+A half-day island hopping tour is nice with young kids!

 - Best for: Resort-style relaxing